doegan32/Light-Field-Style-Transfer/README.md

 # Light Field Style Transfer With Local Angular Consistency
-This repository contains the implementation for the paper Light Field Style Transfer with Local Angular Consistency [1].
+This repository contains an implementation for the paper Light Field Style Transfer with Local Angular Consistency [1].

 Additional information and sample results are available on the [project webpage](https://v-sense.scss.tcd.ie/research/neural-style-transfer-for-light-fields/)